 What kind of hamster cages are available to buy?

-The Habitrail Cristal Hamster Habitat is spacious, easy to clean and features a reasonably sized hamster wheel.
+The Favola Hamster Cage is spacious, split across two floors, easy to clean and features a reasonably sized plastic hamster wheel.

-Whichever home you decide on just remember to keep an eye on your hamster to make sure that they are settling in happily.
+Whichever home you decide on, remember to keep an eye on your hamster to make sure that they are settling in happily.